Button

 Theme approach

-Setting a data attribute on the <body> element called data-hc-theme to be one of the app names will change the branding theme to that app, affecting branded buttons (among other components).
+to be one of the app names will change the branding theme to that app, affecting branded buttons (among other components).
 Read more about this on the Themes documentation page.

-Simply append .hc-is--brand to any button alongside a primary, secondary, or tertiary class and the theming will be handled automatically.
+to any button alongside a primary, secondary, or tertiary class and the theming will be handled automatically.

 Important Note

-Previously the theme was applied with the component-specific class, .hc-button--brand.
-This has been replaced as of v0.3.0 to standardize brand variations with .hc-is--brand.
+Previously the theme was applied with the component-specific class,

 Direct class name

 Alternatively, you can create a branded button by directly applying a class name to any button state.
-For instance, adding .hc-button--boost will force the Boost theme onto that button.
+For instance, adding .hc-theme--boost

 Note that this will override any theme that may be operating on the screen so please use this intentionally.